FAQ

 Are courses available for the new endorsed registration classes?

-Courses for endorsed supervision registration classes are being developed and will be available in coming months.
+Courses for endorsed supervision registration classes are being developed by Waihanga Ara Rau and will be available in the coming months.&;

-You can also apply for endorsed registration classes through the experience pathway.
+You can also apply for endorsed registration classes through the experience pathway using your work experience.

 The Electrical Appliance Serviceperson (Endorsed to Disconnect and Connect) (EASQ) registration class is revoked.
 What does this mean?